beazt123/homemade-ai-assistant/README.md

 	- will make it more windows OS oriented tho
 - [ ] Sort the music into genres

-#### Config mgmt
-- News source
-- wait time and phrase time limit

-#### RASA interpreter
-- [ ] Make a RASA server and test it with postman
-- [ ] Make Interpreter interface
-- [ ] Use RASA interpreter as a default and switch to regex interpreter as a backup
-- [ ] Write a bat script to launch the server and the assistant in separate terminals

-#### Setup mgmt phase
-- [ ] Add setup for sound
-- [ ] Add setup for master
-  - Just run all 3 objects without the invoker
-- [ ] Add setup for slave
-  - dispatcher will run in listening mode and forward (event, data) to its invoker

 #### Add-ons
 ##### Voice assistant